lifeisstillgood/softwaremind/docs/conceptchapters/_coders_new_managers.rst

 Management and software
 ------------------------

+also cobra and crisis management - why treat only criss as soecial - managem this way all time - where is mist uotodate data who is involved on top

 My inner Trades Unionist (cloth cap, beer, sandwiches) is alive and well, but other than middle age what is droving this?